Nella Larsen: 1929: Passing

 Irene becomes furious that Clare did not tell her husband about her full ancestry.
 Irene believes Clare has put herself in a dangerous situation by lying to a person who hates blacks.
 After meeting Clare's husband, Irene does not want anything more to do with Clare but still keeps in touch with her.
 Clare begins to join Irene and Brian for their events in Harlem, New York while her husband is traveling out of town.
 Because Irene has some jealousy of Clare, she begins to suspect her friend is having an affair with her husband Brian.
-The novel ends with John Bellew learning that Clare is mixed race.
-At a party in Harlem, she falls out of a window from a high floor of a multi-story building, to her death, under ambiguous circumstances.
-Larsen ends the novel without revealing if Clare committed suicide, if Irene or John pushed her, or if it was an accident.
+The novel ends with John Bellew learning that Clare is of mixed race.
+At a party in Harlem, she falls out of a window from a high floor of a multi-story building, to her death, in ambiguous circumstances.
+Larsen ends the novel without revealing if Clare committed suicide, if Irene or her husband pushed her, or if it was an accident.

 The novel was well received by the few critics who reviewed it.
-Writer and scholar W. E. B. Du Bois hailed it as the "one of the finest novels of the year."
+Writer and scholar W. E. B. Du Bois hailed it as "one of the finest novels of the year."

 Some later critics described the novel as an example of the genre of the tragic mulatto, a common figure in early African-American literature after the American Civil War.
 In such works, it is usually a woman of mixed race who is portrayed as tragic, as she has difficulty marrying and finding a place to fit into society.
 Others suggest that this novel complicates that plot by playing with the duality of the figures of Irene and Clare, who are of similar mixed-race background but have taken different paths in life.
 The novel also suggests attraction between them and erotic undertones in the two women's relationship.
 Irene's husband is also portrayed as potentially bisexual, as if the characters are passing in their sexual as well as social identities.
 Some read the novel as one of repression.
 Others argue that through its attention to the way "passing" unhinges ideas of race, class, and gender, the novel opens spaces for the creation of new, self-generated identities.

 Since the late 20th century, Passing has received renewed attention from scholars because of its close examination of racial and sexual ambiguities and liminal spaces.
 It has achieved canonical status in many American universities.